 Expect that he will be involved in his children’s growth, including academics and the steps they take in their work and personal lives.
 All these can be handled by giving him enough space and support, but more importantly, talking things through with the intent of coming to a common understanding.

 Older children can have particularly strong opinions about their father’s remarriage and of you.
 You’ll need to take it in your stride.
-Yet, the father handle overt rudeness with calm firmness.
-There will be some co-parenting rules that he would follow and you will have to support.
+Yet, the father handles overt rudeness with calm firmness.
+There will be some co-parenting rules that he’d need to follow and you will have to support him.

 Make a plan for how to handle predictable situations.
 Despite all your preparation, unexpected situations will arise.
 Vince’s grown-up son, who had moved away for work when Neena had made her commitment to Vince, returned unexpectedly.
 It caused additional adjustment on her part without an end date in sight.

 Take into account the fact that alimony and maintenance payments are likely to place a strain on the new family unit.
 The ideal situation is when he has made the payments in a lump sum and is no longer responsible for alimony or maintenance.